 |Reduce humidity level||NO||YES|

-The air conditioner draws the room's hot air and exhausts it outside while pumps cold air back into the room.
-The cooling cycle helps regulate the temperature and the humidity levels in your room.
-It does not bring outdoor air in but instead recycles existing air in the room.
+The air conditioner draws the room's hot air and exhausts it outside while it pumps cold air back into the room.
+The cooling cycle helps regulate the existing air in the room.
 In general, there are three types of air coolers in the market.
-Whole-house central AC systems, portable, and window-mounted.
+Whole-house central AC systems, portable and window-mounted.
 Portable and window AC have front grilles with a filter that draws warm air out from a room while cooling the air.
-It is best used in a small room with limited spaces.
-A central AC system filter is installed in the ceiling to cool the air for the entire house.
+Best used in a small room with limited space.
+A central AC system filter is installed in the ceiling to cool the house.
 It is powerful but comes at a premium cost.
 Most air conditioners come with basic filters that don't purify the air to the fullest extent.
 You will still need an air purifier to remove harmful microscopic particles.